onurozcn/r3ntproject/README.md

 ###### R3ntals (Rent A Car Project)
+You can register as a user or a company and login.
+As a company you can add a product, delete it, or edit your products.
+As a user, you can see products, product details page, rent it, you can see your previous orders, can leave a comment to your previous order, and see your invoice.
+Project is created for learning different technologies.
 To build this JavaScript technologies have been used.
 In backend it has Node.js, Express.js and MongoDB, Mongoose.
 In frontend it uses Vue.js.
+Project also deployed to the Google Cloud.

 You can see the [project here](https://frontend-m75thsncmq-ew.a.run.app/)